frostie/UltraUnitySandbox/README.md

 # UltraUnitySandbox
-A repository for some important game development algorithms.
+A repository for some important game development classes, methods, and algorithms.

 ## ToString()
 Converts an int to a string: